 Post-baccalaureate students wanting to be placed for a fall student-teaching experience must have their application and accompanying documents submitted by January 30.
 The spring placement application deadline is May 30.

-Any questions can be directed to Dr. Mary Mahoney-Ferster, Director of Student Teaching, at 610.902.8274 or email her at email@example.com.
+Any questions can be directed to Mrs. Megan Norris, Director of Student Teaching and Field Experience, at 610.902.8348 or email@example.com

-Student Teaching Workbooks - Assignments in these workbooks should be discussed with the Director of Student Teaching, who may modify them to meet current PDE competencies.
+Student Teaching Workbooks - Assignments in these workbooks should be discussed with the Director of Student Teaching and Field Experience, who may modify them to meet current PDE competencies.

 Eligibility - Student Teachers must have: